steve12345585/SnipeOffice/scaddins/README.md

 # Extra Functions for SnipeOffice Calc

-These provide UNO components that implement more exotic LibreOffice Calc functions.
+These provide UNO components that implement more exotic SnipeOffice Calc functions.
 If you want to do the same, here can be a good place to start.